-- Volunteering attending events, looking after a display, doing presentations. - Raising awareness putting up posters in your local area, distributing leaflets. - 'FUN d raising' organising events to raise funds from running a marathon to a bingo night. - Donating you can help by making a donation or setting up a standing order to Prostate Scotland.
-Every penny counts;
+- Volunteering attending events, looking after a display, doing presentations. - Raising awareness putting up posters in your local area, distributing leaflets. - 'FUN d raising' organising events to raise funds from running a marathon to a bingo night. - Donating you can help by making a donation.

+Every penny counts:

-£5 will enable us to reach 50 people with information about prostate disease.
+£5 will help us reach 30 people with prostate awareness information.